Our Services

 Helpful Resources

-Red light therapy for sprained ankles can accelerate tissue repair, reduce pain and swelling, and improve ankle range of motion when integrated with standard RICE and physical therapy protocols in basketball recovery.
+Red light therapy (also called photobiomodulation) may help heal a sprained ankle by accelerating tissue repair, reducing pain and swelling, and improving range of motion—especially when combined with standard RICE protocols and physical therapy during basketball recovery.

 Ankle sprains are one of the most common injuries in basketball.
 Quick, effective recovery can be the difference between returning to the court or spending weeks on the sidelines.
 Red light therapy for sprained ankle is emerging as a promising adjunct treatment, offering potential benefits in tissue repair, pain relief, and inflammation control.
 This guide breaks down what you need to know, based on credible scientific evidence, and shows you how to integrate red light therapy into your basketball rehab plan.